Gingerbread Whoopie Pies

 7. While the cookies cool, make the coconut filling.
 Open the can of coconut milk and scoop the solid cream into a large bowl.
 Use a fork to break up any large clumps, then whisk until just smooth.
 Whisk in the maple syrup and a pinch of salt.

-8. Divide the cream filling between half of the cooled cookies, and top each one with the second half to make a sandwich.
+8. Divide the cream filling among half of the cooled cookies, and top each with another cooled cookie to make a sandwich.

 9. Place in the fridge for at least 20 minutes to firm up, then serve.